Enrolment

 Free Kinder funding is an additional payment to services to cover the parent fee component and will be paid on top of other kindergarten funding streams (excluding Kindergarten Fee Subsidy (KFS), KFS Ratio Supplement and Early Start Kindergarten (ESK)).

-Q; Is my child eligible for free kinder in 2023?
+Q; Is my child eligible for free kinder?

-All children enrolled in our service in both 3 and 4 year old programs are eligible for Free Kinder from 2023.
+All children enrolled in our service in both 3 and 4 year old programs are eligible for Free Kinder.
+Please note that children can only access Free Kinder at one service at a time.

 Q; How is the funding paid?